spatialwalk/AvatarKit-Web-Demo/vue/README.md

 # Vue 3 Example

-This is a SPAvatarKit SDK example using Vue 3 Composition API, demonstrating how to integrate the SDK in a Vue application.
+This is a SPAvatarKit SDK example using Vue 3 Composition API with multi-character panel support, demonstrating how to integrate the SDK in a Vue application.

 ## 🚀 Quick Start